AndyObtiva/are-we-there-yet/INITIAL_PLAN.md

 ## Background

-It is tough to manage multiple projects via standard Office applications, such as Excel and Word.
 It would be overkill to use enterprise Project Management software for very simple projects.
 Are We There Yet? is a simple tool that gives a quick "at a glance" view of multiple small projects and their progress of completion.